julienwidmer/101320111_comp3123_labtest2/README.md

 ![Screenshot of the app running in a browser with the current weather highlighted](./resources/screenshots/S3-OpenWeather-CurrentWeather.png)

 ## Postman response input
+Note: The API was removed from the parameters in Postman AFTER performing the request and BEFORE taking the screenshot.
 ![Screenshot of Postman using the Current Weather Data API](./resources/screenshots/S5-Postman-OpenWeather-CurrentWeather.png)

 ---
-#1 Part 2 - Future Weather Forecast
+# Part 2 - Future Weather Forecast
 Displays the weather forecast for the next 3 days.

 This component is coded in `TorontoFutureWeather.js` inside the `components` folder and uses the: